Skip to content

 +What is ml-intern?

-ml-intern is an AI agent tool developed by Hugging Face that enables AI Engineers, ML Researchers, Data Scientists, and Software Developers to automate post-training workflows for large language models (LLMs).
-It acts as a general-purpose AI agent for machine learning engineering, reading papers, finding datasets, training models, and iterating for improved performance.
+ml-intern is an AI agent tool developed by Hugging Face that enables AI Engineers, ML Researchers, Data Scientists, and Software Developers to automate post-training workflows.
+It streamlines tasks such as literature review, dataset preparation, model training, and iterative evaluation.

 +Is ml-intern free?